DevOcho/smalls/README.md

     )
 ```

-Note: we've excluded the boiler-plate includes that `smalls` adds automatically to make your life better.
+Note: we've excluded the boiler-plate includes that `smalls.py` adds automatically to make your life better.

 In every migration file we include the rollback function as well.
 This let's
 you keep the change and rollback code together.
 This also allows you to